- Home

 ADA

-The mission of promoting access across the campus is fulfilled by the Career & Transitional Services Director, who ensures that NCCC adheres to legal mandates stipulated under Section 504 of the Rehabilitation Act and the Americans with Disabilities Amendments Act of 2008.
-The intent of these laws is to ensure that individuals with disabilities at NCCC have the same access to programs and services as any other student.
+The mission of promoting access across the campus is fulfilled by the Career & Transitional Services Director, who ensures that SUNY Niagara adheres to legal mandates stipulated under Section 504 of the Rehabilitation Act and the Americans with Disabilities Amendments Act of 2008.
+The intent of these laws is to ensure that individuals with disabilities at SUNY Niagara have the same access to programs and services as any other student.
 It should be noted that the purpose of these laws is not to give students with disabilities an unfair advantage, but rather to eliminate barriers – physical, attitudinal, or programmatic — that would otherwise deny students with disabilities equal access.

 Inquiries regarding application of and compliance with Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act of 1990 may be directed to the Career & Transitional Services Director.
 Any information pertaining to disabilities will be confidential and will not affect the student’s admission to the College.